Skip to content

 Using the default policy

-The method app.use_authorization(), when used without arguments, returns an instance of AuthorizationStrategy from the guardpost library.
-This object can be configured to use a default policy, for example to require an authenticated user by default for all request handlers.
+The app.use_authorization() method returns an instance of AuthorizationStrategy from the guardpost library.
+This object can be configured to use a default policy, such as requiring an authenticated user by default for all request handlers.

 authorization = app.use_authorization()